alekshura/SourceMapper/README.md

 }
 ```
 This will generate mapping class with default class name `NotesMapper` for properties that names are the same for `NoteDto` and `NoteDao` classes.
+The generated class is in the same namespace as its base abstract class of interface.
+It can be found in project in Visual Studio:
+> Dependencies -> Analyzers -> Compentio.SourceMapper.Generators.MainSourceGenerator.

 When the names are different than we can use `Source` and `Target` names of the properties:

 ```csharp